vllm-project/vllm/docs/source/dev/dockerfile/dockerfile.rst

    Made using: https://github.com/patrickhoefler/dockerfilegraph

-   Commands to regenerate it:
+   Commands to regenerate it (make sure to run it from the `root` directory where the dockerfile is present):

    .. code:: bash

-      dockerfilegraph -o png --legend --dpi 200 --max-label-length 50
+      dockerfilegraph -o png --legend --dpi 200 --max-label-length 50 --filename Dockerfile

    or in case you want to run it directly with the docker image: